Heating Sustainably: Exploring the Most Eco-Friendly Heating Solution This Winter

 What are the most popular heating solutions in the UK?

-According to the 2021 census, main gas central heating is still the most popular heating solution in the UK, with around 74% of homes making it their preferred choice.
+According to the 2021 census, mains gas central heating remains the most common heating solution in the UK, with roughly 74% of households using it as their primary system.

-After main gas central heating, electric central heating and two or more types of central heating are the next most popular, with both being the preferred choice in around 9% of UK homes.
+Electric central heating and homes with two or more heating types are the next most popular options, each accounting for around 9% of UK properties.

-What are the most popular heating solutions UK?
+A pie chart showing the most popular heating solutions in the UK

 Solar Heater Overview